oskarihakamies/IDS-project/How-To-Install.md

 6. Use ```sudo bash install.sh``` to launch it

+If you don't manage to install because "user is not in sudoers file"
+> su
+> sudo adduser (insert your user) sudo
+> reboot the vm

-7. Let it do its magic.
+8. Let it do its magic.
 This takes around 2-10 minutes.
 Grab a coffee.

  <img width="741" height="484" alt="kuva" src="https://github.com/user-attachments/assets/d328d9b8-a918-4048-b2df-b04cb162458d" />